balqeesqud/Reading-Notes/Java-Basics.md

 ```
 which means that all variables must first be declared before they can be used.
-This involves stating the variable's type and name
+This involves stating the variable's type and name, & value won't be changed with the variable life time.
 ```

 - ##  What are the primitive data types?